-It's possible that high (or low) blood pressure does cause anxiety, but most likely that is a response to the high blood pressure experience, or to concerns over a person's health.
+It's possible that high (or low) blood pressure does cause anxiety, but most likely the anxiety is a response to the high blood pressure experience, or to concerns over a person's health.
 Most people can't feel their blood pressure because high blood pressure on its own doesn't cause any symptoms.
-But some of the other cause of high blood pressure may cause a person to feel more anxiety.
+But some of the other causes of high blood pressure may cause a person to feel more anxiety.

 Temporary Spikes Are Not Dangerous

 Those with chronic anxiety may be more prone to high blood pressure spikes, but the body does do a good job of adjusting and blood pressure often gets back to its normal rate for most of the day.
 You can't necessarily feel high blood pressure, and while any stress on the body can cause anxiety, it's more likely that your anxiety causes the spikes than the other way around.

 It's never a bad idea to speak with a doctor about your blood pressure concerns either.
 Only a doctor can tell you if there is something you should worry about.
 Also, remember that the more you worry about your blood pressure, the more anxiety you'll experience, and the more likely you'll suffer from these blood pressure spikes.